INSaFLU/findONTime/README.md

 If requested  the tool creates one INSaFLU-TELEVIR project for each inpp directory containing fastq files.
 The project name is the name of the directory.
 Files generated within the same directory are uploaded to the same project.

-If you have a local INSaFLU-TELEVIR installation (docker or server), findONTtimeThe tool  (--televir argument) can creates one INSaFLU-TELEVIR (virus detection) project including the samples under ONT sequencing.
-The project name is defined by the user (--tag argument) and the sample names are the names of the input directory (usually barcode01, barcode02, etc) with an extra user-defined tagas suffix.
+If you have a local INSaFLU-TELEVIR installation (docker or server), and set the "--televir argument", findONTtimeThe tool can creates one INSaFLU-TELEVIR (virus detection) project including the samples under ONT sequencing.
+The project name is defined by the user (--tag argument) and the sample names are the ones of the input directory (usually barcode01, barcode02, etc) with an extra user-defined tag as suffix.

 ### Input Files